UkiDLucas/book-mobile-business/en/19a_Tracking_things.md

-# Keeping Track of Things with Mobile Technology
+# Keeping Track of Things with Technology